6-Fluoro-DMT: Pharmacodynamics

 6-Fluoro-DMT is known to possess varying affinities for serotonin receptors, adrenergic receptors, dopamine receptors, histamine receptors, the imidazoline I_{1} receptor, sigma receptors, and the serotonin transporter (SERT).
 It has been found to be a potent partial agonist of the serotonin 5-HT_{2A} receptor and a potent full agonist of the serotonin 5-HT_{2C} receptor.
 In another study however, it showed affinity for the serotonin 5-HT_{1A} and 5-HT_{2A} receptors but was inactive as a serotonin 5-HT_{1A} receptor agonist and showed low potency as a serotonin 5-HT_{2A} receptor agonist.
 On the other hand, it was only about 3-fold less potent than dimethyltryptamine (DMT) as a serotonin 5-HT_{2A} receptor agonist in this study.
-6-Fluoro-DMT is less active than dimethyltryptamine (DMT) in producing effects in animal studies.
+6-Fluoro-DMT was less active than DMT in producing effects in early animal studies.
+It robustly induces the head-twitch response, a behavioral proxy of psychedelic effects, in rodents, with maximal efficacy greater than that of psilocin or 5-MeO-DMT but less than that of DMT.

 Chemistry

 Analogues

-Analogues of 6-fluoro-DMT include 4-fluoro-DMT, 5-fluoro-DMT, 5-fluoro-AMT, 5-bromo-DMT, 5-chloro-DMT, bretisilocin (5-fluoro-MET), 6-fluoro-AMT, and 6-fluoro-DET, among others.
+Analogues of 6-fluoro-DMT include 6-fluorotryptamine, dimethyltryptamine (DMT), 4-fluoro-DMT, 5-fluoro-DMT, 5-fluoro-AMT, 5-bromo-DMT, 5-chloro-DMT, bretisilocin (5-fluoro-MET), 6-fluoro-AMT, 6-fluoro-DET, 6-methyl-DMT, 6-MeO-DMT, 6-hydroxy-DMT, and HBL20016 (5-MeS-6-F-DMT), among others.